Content Smarty Functions

 ---|---|---|

-[ item ].x | Array( content_item ) | The data returned by this function is saved to the variable named in the item parameter.
-This data takes the form of an array of content_item (as described further down in this table). |
+| Array( content_item ) | The data returned by this function is saved to the variable named in the item parameter. |

-[ item ]_more_available | Boolean | Whether or not there are more items to be returned that were not returned by this request is saved to the variable named in the item parameter with the addition of "_total_items".
-For example, if you set item="posts" then your items will be found in a $posts template variable and the 'more available' status will be stored in a $posts_more_available variable.
-This is commonly used for deciding whether or not to show the "Next Page" link when listing Content Items. |
+[item]_more_available | Boolean | Whether or not there are more items to be returned that were not returned by this request is saved to the variable named in the item parameter with the addition of "_total_items". |

-[ item ]_request | Collection | The collection of request parameters.
+[item]_request | Collection | The collection of request parameters.
 These parameters must be provided in the form as data elements for pagination to work correctly |

 [ item ]_request.items_per_page | Positive integer | See Accepted Parameters section above |